 Females build the nest, sometimes using material the male carries to her.
 The nest is a cup of twigs, pine needles, grasses, and rootlets.
 She may also use moose, horse, and deer hair, moss, and lichens.
 She lines this cup with fine hair and feathers, sometimes woven into the nest in such a way that they curl up and over the eggs.
 The nest takes about 10 days to build.
 It's 3-4 inches across and about 2 inches tall when finished.

 Yellow-rumped Warblers flit through the canopies of coniferous trees as they forage.
 They cling to the bark surface to look for hidden insects more than many warblers do, but they also frequently sit on exposed branches and catch passing insects like a flycatcher does.
 In winter, Yellow-rumped Warblers join flocks and switch to eating berries from fruiting shrubs.
 Sometimes the flocks are enormous groups consisting entirely of Yellow-rumped Warblers.
 If another bird gets too close, Yellow-rumped Warblers indicate the infraction by holding the body horizontally, fanning the tail, and raising it to form a right angle with its body.
 When males court females, they fluff their feathers, raise their wings and the feathers of the crown, and hop from perch to perch, chipping.
 They may also make display flights in which they glide back and forth or fly slowly with exaggerated wingbeats.
 The Yellow-rumped Warbler's flight is agile and swift, and the birds often call as they change direction.Back to top

-Yellow-rumped Warblers are common and widespread, and populations are generally stable though they experienced a small decline from 1966 to 2010, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 130 million with 58 percent spending some part of the year in the U.S., 71 percent in Canada, and 31 percent wintering in Mexico.
-Migrating Yellow-rumped Warblers, like many migrants, are frequently killed in collisions with radio towers, buildings, and other obstructions.Back to top
+Yellow-rumped Warblers are common and widespread, and populations have held steady from 1966 to 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 170 million and rates them 6 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Like many migrating birds, Yellow-rumped Warblers are frequently killed in collisions with radio towers, buildings, and other obstructions.Back to top

-- Dunne, P. 2006.
+Dunne, P. (2006).
 Pete Dunne's essential field guide companion.
-Houghton Mifflin, Boston.
+Houghton Mifflin Harcourt, New York, USA.

-Dunn, J. L., and Garrett, K. L. 1997.
-A Field Guide to Warblers of North America.
-Houghton Mifflin Co., Boston.
+Dunn, J. L., and K. L. Garrett (1997).
+A Field Guide to the Warblers of North America.
+Houghton Mifflin Company, Boston, MA, USA.